jonylee1986/qmk_firmware_master/keyboards/akko/5075/readme.md

-# 5075
+# 5075S VIA
 [![5075](https://s21.ax1x.com/2024/03/19/pFRcz0H.jpg)](https://imgse.com/i/pFRcz0H)

 A customizable 75% encoder keyboard.
+As noted in the [Akko FAQ](https://en.akkogear.com/faq/differences-between-5075s-kit-and-5075s-via/) only the 5075S VIA version is supported by QMK.
+Other versions of the Akko 5075 are built on a completely different platform and are not compatible with QMK.

 * Keyboard Maintainer: [jonylee@hfd](https://github.com/jonylee1986)
-* Hardware Supported: Akko 5075
+* Hardware Supported: Akko 5075S VIA
 * Hardware Availability: [akko](https://www.akkogear.com/)

 Make example for this keyboard (after setting up your build environment):